Cortisol: Regulation

-The primary control of cortisol is the pituitary gland peptide, ACTH, which probably controls cortisol by controlling the movement of calcium into the cortisol-secreting target cells.
+The primary control of cortisol is the pituitary gland peptide, adrenocorticotropic hormone (ACTH).
+Once released from the pituitary, ACTH travels in the general circulation to the adrenal gland where it binds to melanocortin 2 receptors which stimulate cortisol production.
 ACTH is in turn controlled by the hypothalamic peptide corticotropin-releasing hormone (CRH), which is under nervous control.
 CRH acts synergistically with arginine vasopressin, angiotensin II, and epinephrine.
 (In swine, which do not produce arginine vasopressin, lysine vasopressin acts synergistically with CRH.)

 When activated macrophages start to secrete IL-1, which synergistically with CRH increases ACTH, T-cells also secrete glucosteroid response modifying factor (GRMF), as well as IL-1; both increase the amount of cortisol required to inhibit almost all the immune cells.
 Immune cells then assume their own regulation, but at a higher cortisol setpoint.
 The increase in cortisol in diarrheic calves is minimal over healthy calves, however, and falls over time.
 The cells do not lose all their fight-or-flight override because of interleukin-1's synergism with CRH.
 Cortisol even has a negative feedback effect on interleukin-1—especially useful to treat diseases that force the hypothalamus to secrete too much CRH, such as those caused by endotoxic bacteria.
 The suppressor immune cells are not affected by GRMF, so the immune cells' effective setpoint may be even higher than the setpoint for physiological processes.
 GRMF affects primarily the liver (rather than the kidneys) for some physiological processes.

 High-potassium media (which stimulates aldosterone secretion in vitro) also stimulate cortisol secretion from the fasciculata zone of canine adrenals—unlike corticosterone, upon which potassium has no effect.

 Potassium loading also increases ACTH and cortisol in humans.
 This is probably the reason why potassium deficiency causes cortisol to decline (as mentioned) and causes a decrease in conversion of 11-deoxycortisol to cortisol.
 This may also have a role in rheumatoid-arthritis pain; cell potassium is always low in RA.

 Ascorbic acid presence, particularly in high doses has also been shown to mediate response to psychological stress and speed the decrease of the levels of circulating cortisol in the body post-stress.
-This can be evidenced through a decrease in systolic and diastolic blood pressures and decreased salivary cortisol levels after treatment with ascorbic acid.
+This decline can be evidenced through a decrease in systolic and diastolic blood pressures and decreased salivary cortisol levels after treatment with ascorbic acid.